Anna Romina Guevarra, PhD

 Service to Community

-Professor Guevarra serves or has served on the advisory board of three non-profit organizations: Full Spectrum Features, CIRCA-Pintig, and the Alliance of Filipinos for Immigrant Rights and Empowerment (AFIRE).
+Professor Guevarra serves or has served on the advisory board of three non-profit organizations: Full Spectrum Features, CIRCA-Pintig, the Alliance of Filipinos for Immigrant Rights and Empowerment (AFIRE), and Northside Action for Justice (NA4J)

 2018, Inaugural Award - Distinction in Public Scholarship, Filipino Studies Section - Association for Asian American Studies